SonDo580/be-assessment-feb-2024/README.md

 ## Documentation:

-This project uses Swagger to generate documentation.
+This project uses `Swagger` to generate documentation.

-After going through `SetupGuide`, go to http://localhost:5000/docs in your browser
+After going through [Setup Guide](#setup-guide), go to http://localhost:5000/docs in your browser

 ## Testing: